This post may contain affiliate links, view our disclosure policy.

 They offer lunch and fine dining for dinner.

-While visiting Whitefish, Montana, we had the opportunity to stay at Grouse Mountain Lodge which is located directly on Whitefish Lake Golf Club.
-Here’s a link to our Grouse Mountain Lodge review.
+While visiting Whitefish, Montana, we had the opportunity to stay at Grouse Mountain Lodge, which is located directly at Whitefish Lake Golf Club.

 Find out the best things to do in Whitefish, Montana from top US family travel blog, Travel With A Plan!